eonist/eonist.github.io/_posts/2017-07-27-Prototyping-in-playground.md

-Prototyping UI/UX with XCode Playground and [Animator](https://github.com/gitsync/AnimLib) <!--more--> a new animation .framework I'm building.
+Prototyping UI/UX with XCode Playground and Animator <!--more--> a new animation .framework I'm building.
 The best part?
-You get code you can use when building your apps 💙.
+You get code you can use when building your apps.
 Check out the examples bellow:

 ### 7. Let's add some design to it:

 <img width="226" alt="img" src="https://raw.githubusercontent.com/stylekit/img/master/video_iphone.gif?maxAge=2512168">
-”

 ### 6. Peek & Pop is now complete (added dismiss):

 <img width="195" alt="img" src="https://raw.githubusercontent.com/stylekit/img/master/modal_complete.gif?maxAge=2512168">